With China Tourist Visa Resumed,

 3) Everest Base Camp - Saga County (340km; Asphalt Covered Road)

-After the once-in-a-lifetime stay at Everest Base Camp or in the Rongbuk Monastery, it’s time to leave off the Everest Base Camp and head for Kailash by first heading to the county named Saga, which is widely accepted as the portal of the Ngari prefecture, for it has been serving as the transportation junction as well as the transfer station for foods and materials for quite a long time.
+After the once-in-a-lifetime visit to Everest Base Camp, it's time to leave Everest Base Camp and head for Kailash by heading to Saga county, which is widely considered the portal of Ngari prefecture, for it has served as the transportation junction as well as the transfer station for food and materials for quite a long time.

-Fuel stations, retail stores and some other repair shops are doing their business here, providing indispensable goods and services for travelers and tourist buses heading westwards.
+Fuel stations, retail stores, and other repair shops do business here, providing indispensable goods and services for travelers and tourist buses heading westwards.
 So check everything and get fully prepared before going westwards.

-Most of the road sections are paved by asphalt from Everest Base Camp to Saga County, so the road condition is never as bad as you might think.
+Most of the road sections are paved with asphalt from Everest Base Camp to Saga County, so the road condition is never as bad as you might think.

 4) Saga County - Mt.
 Kailash (638km; Perfect State Road 219)

-Leaving Saga County, we begin to follow the State Road 219 and head northwest.
-The road is well paved with neither rough road section nor the bumpy road surface.
-In fact, the entire road condition is as perfect as we have previously imagined.
+Leaving Saga County, we begin to follow State Road 219 and head northwest.
+The road to Mount Kailash is well paved with neither rough road sections nor bumpy road surfaces.
+In fact, the entire journey has perfect road conditions.

 Gampala PassThe Gampala Pass and the beautiful Yamdrok Lake are in sight

-Here, we have divided the entire route into eight sections according to the road conditions as well as on-the-way scenery.
-Just follow us to see what we are going to explore along the journey.
+Here, we have divided the entire route into eight sections according to the road conditions and scenery.

 1) Lhasa - Damxung - Namtso (250km; Perfect Asphalt-paved Road)

-The asphalt paved road ensures an unimpeded traffic from Lhasa to Namtso Lake.
-And you will visit the second largest magnificent lake in Tibet and third largest saline lake in China.
+The asphalt paved road ensures unimpeded traffic from Lhasa to Namtso Lake.
+You will visit Tibet's second-largest magnificent lake and China's third-largest saline lake.

 Yaks lying leisurely and enjoying the summer refreshment by the Namtso LakeYaks lying leisurely and enjoying the summer refreshment by the Namtso Lake